 - If you are feeling vulnerable, people online might try to take advantage of you

-While most people on these online forums are there to help, we can't know everyone's motivation.
-For example, we are aware of the online bullying that goes on in addition to the issues that arise when people find out that they're not talking to who they thought they were.
+While most people on online forums genuinely want to help, we can't know someone's true motivation.
+For example, we are all aware of the problem of online bullying.
+Additionally, there are people who pretend to be someone else to gain others' trust.
 Remember not to give too much identifying information online until you are comfortable with someone.
-If someone is making you feel uncomfortable, that's a good sign that you might want to consider severing the relationship.
+If someone is making you feel uncomfortable, you should consider ending the chat.

 The Bottom Line

-Many people have met friends and loved ones online and have built lasting relationships with them.
-Unfortunately, there have been many cases where a person is not who seems to be.
+Many people have met friends and loved ones online and have built lasting relationships.
+Unfortunately, there have also been many cases where people are not who they seem to be.
 Some are online predators who befriend people to get money from them.
 If you like online chat rooms because they make you feel safer when opening up about your feelings, don't stop using them.
 Just be careful.
 A little bit of Internet literacy can go a long way toward protecting yourself.